 Probate Solicitors London

-Unfortunately when a loved one dies there are a number of formalities which need to be dealt with in a time compliant manner.
+When a loved one dies there are a number of formalities which need to be dealt with in a time compliant manner.
 You may need to find out whether they left a Will or whether they owed anyone money.
 You may also need to try and get money released from their bank account in order to pay the funeral parlour bills.
 Sometimes beneficiaries will also need to be traced.
-All of these tasks can seem daunting when you are trying to come to terms with the death of a loved one.
-We are here to advise you in a sympathetic manner at a difficult and sensitive time in your life.
+All these tasks can seem daunting when you are trying to come to terms with the death of a loved one.
+Our probate solicitors London are here to advise you in a sympathetic manner at a difficult and sensitive time in your life.

-Once that is done, we can assist with the Administration of the Estate in accordance with the Will or in accordance with the Intestacy Rules, which apply if the deceased did not leave a Will.
+Once that is done, our probate solicitors London can assist with the Administration of the Estate in accordance with the Will or in accordance with the Intestacy Rules, which apply if the deceased did not leave a Will.

-At the end of the Administration Period we will provide you with a comprehensive statement which illustrates what assets have been released, what bills have been paid and which Beneficiaries have received their gifts.
+At the end of the Administration Period our probate solicitors London will provide you with a comprehensive statement which illustrates what assets have been released, what bills have been paid and which Beneficiaries have received their gifts.

 We offer an initial fixed fee consultation for 20 minutes at a cost of £50 + VAT to discuss the deceased’s affairs generally.
-If we are able to assist further we will provide a full costs estimate at that meeting.
+If our probate solicitors London are able to assist further, we will provide a full cost estimate at that meeting.
 If you instruct us to deal with the probate, you will not be charged for the fixed fee consultation.

 Should anyone challenge the validity of the Will or the last wishes of the deceased then sometimes Court proceedings are unavoidable.
-We can assist with this unwanted situation and advise and represent you should you wish to make such a challenge or indeed should you need to defend such a challenge on behalf of the Estate.
+Our probate solicitors London can assist with this unwanted situation and advise and represent you should you wish to make such a challenge, or indeed should you need to defend such a challenge on behalf of the Estate.

 Occasionally, there are situations where you know that a Will has been prepared, but that the Will does not reflect the actual intentions of the deceased.
 Provided all beneficiaries agree to amending the Will, you can, within a permitted time, enter into a Deed of Family Arrangement to alter who gets what.